-- Clients that need short, quick turnaround representative poll data
+- Clients that need short, quick turnaround representative poll dat

-A full-service research organization, our highly experienced SSRS Opinion Panel Omnibus service team stands ready to support optional additional client needs including questionnaire design support, custom banners, custom weighting, coding open-ended responses, targeting low incidence sub-populations and data analysis.
+SSRS is a full-service non-partisan public opinion firm.
+Our highly experienced SSRS Opinion Panel Omnibus service team stands ready to support optional additional client needs including questionnaire design support, custom banners, custom weighting, coding open-ended responses, targeting low incidence sub-populations, and data analysis.

-The SSRS Opinion Panel Omnibus uses the probability based SSRS Opinion Panel.
+The SSRS Opinion Panel Omnibus uses the probability-based SSRS Opinion Panel.
 SSRS Opinion Panel members are recruited randomly based on nationally representative Address Based Sample (ABS) design (including Hawaii and Alaska).
-ABS sample is drawn from the Delivery Sequence File (DSF) maintained by the US Postal Service.
-Population coverage of DSF is in 98%-99% range.
+ABS sample is drawn from the Delivery Sequence File (DSF) maintained by the U.S. Postal Service.
+Population coverage of the DSF is in the 98%-99% range.

 The SSRS Opinion Panel is a multi-mode panel.
 All internet respondents participate via web and all non-internet/web reluctant respondents participate via phone.
-Research conducted by SSRS on non-internet respondents suggests that more than 8 in 10 non-internet respondents are unwilling to take surveys via web.
-SSRS has made the decision not to provide internet access to non-internet respondents as providing internet access does not effectively address the coverage bias of non-internet respondents.
+SSRS’s own research on non-internet respondents suggests that more than 8 in 10 non-internet respondents are unwilling to take surveys via web.
+SSRS has therefore made the decision not to provide internet access to non-internet respondents as providing internet access does not effectively address the coverage bias of non-internet respondents.
 By definition, non-internet cases need to be contacted via a non-internet mode.